Like the SXSW Community, SXSW Programming Is Very Diverse

 Focuses on all things relating to the well-being through the self and technology.
 Subjects covered includes technological advances in medicine, online health services and best practices on both individual and industry level, self-care, self-hacking, wearable devices for healthier living and how big data can improve overall health, habits and solutions.

 This track embodies the realm of future possibilities where intelligence is embedded in every aspect of life with the goal for technology to empower and enable new possibilities like smart transportation and cites, augmented reality and intelligent devices.

 Startup Village brings together startups, entrepreneurs, investors, and innovative tastemakers with the SXSW Interactive Festival.
 Within Startup Village, you will find topics ranging from B2B, B2C, Bootstrapping, Business Strategy, Future of Money, Startups and anything in-between.
 It is also the home of SXSW Accelerator®, a two-day pitch competition that culminates at the end of day two with the Accelerator Awards Ceremony.

 Work and Career

 Whether you work as team or prefer freelance and contract work, these sessions will cover everything from career development, work-life balance, co-working and alternative spaces, the future of work and everything in-between.

-SXSW Comedy showcases the best in up and coming and big name stand-up talent.
-The program also features a host of popular sessions centered around TV and Film.
+SXSW Comedy showcases the best in up-and-coming and big name stand-up talent, and also features a host of popular sessions centered around TV and Film.